AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/share-an-asset-with-users.md

 ## Understand sharing items

-If you have Manage permission to a [!DNL Workfront Library] item, you can share it with other users and organizational units in [!DNL Workfront Library] and with external users.
+If you have [!UICONTROL Manage] permission to a [!DNL Workfront Library] item, you can share it with other users and organizational units in [!DNL Workfront Library] and with external users.

 You can share the following [!DNL Workfront Library] items: